kachick/ruby-ulid/README.md

 ulids.sort == ulids #=> true
 ```

-Same generator does not generate duplicated ULIDs even in multi threads environment.
+Same instance of `ULID::MonotonicGenerator` does not generate duplicated ULIDs even in multi threads environment.
 It is implemented with [Monitor](https://bugs.ruby-lang.org/issues/16255).

 ### Filtering IDs with `Time`